antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

-CRC contains subtypes, of which we already looked at one subtype more in depth.
-We will study differences among the subtypes further.
-To start, lets see if there is any difference in survival chances among the subtypes
+Let's see if there is any difference in survival chances among the subtypes that were shown on the t-SNE map.

 ### Different survival chances for different CMS CRC subtypes?
+To see if there is a difference  the effect of different survival chances
+*Dataset used*
+* Tumor Colon (CMS) - Guinney - 3232 - custom - ccrcst1

 * In the left side menu on the main page, click on Survival (Kaplan-Meier / Cox)
 * In the menu at the center of the page, click at the Dataset setting on the current Dataset name, and find the dataset with *Author* is **Guinney** and the amount of samples *N* is **3232**
 * Click on the row to read its description in the information box underneath the dataset selection grid

-ToDo: Fill in the information about the dataset Summary Design etc

 * Leave *Separate by* at **categorical track (Kaplan-Meier)** and click **Next**
 * Choose *type of Survival* **overall* and *Track* **lv_cms_final**